software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 3. As a user I want to be able to edit a reading recommendation so that I can change its information
 4. As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don't need

+The order of the user stories represent the priotity provided by the Product Owner.
+That is, this should be the order of the user stories in the Product Backlog.
+The Developers should also implement the user stories in this order.

 For the _first user story_, the Developers came up with the following tasks:

 1. Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class